rikvdkleij/intellij-haskell/README.md

 # How to build project
-1. Install/enable plugins: Plugin Devkit, Grammar-Kit and PsiViewer;
 1. Clone this project;
-1. Go to root of project and start sbt console;
+1. Go to root of project and start sbt;
-1. Run task `updateIdea` inside sbt console;
+1. Run task `updateIdea` from the sbt console;
-1. Run task `compile` inside sbt console;
+1. Run task `compile` from the sbt console;
+1. Install/enable the following plugins in IntelliJ: Plugin Devkit, Grammar-Kit and PsiViewer;
-1. Import this project as sbt project in IntelliJ;
+1. Import this project as an sbt project in IntelliJ;
 1. Select `Build`/`Make project`;